collective/collective.dancing/docs/README.txt

         period 300
         user admin
         password admin
-        host localhost
+        host www.mysite.com
       </clock-server>

 This will process the message queue every five minutes.
-It assumes that your Plone site is called ``portal`` and that your username and password are ``admin``.
+It assumes that your Plone site's ID is ``portal``, that your username and password are ``admin``, and that your site is called ``www.mysite.com``.

 **Note**: You must not set up this ClockServer on more than one instance.
 The processing makes sure it's not invoked twice at the same time by using file locking.
+This file locking won't work if you configure the clock server on two different servers.

 Configuring zope.sendmail to send out messages
 ----------------------------------------------